fosterrath-mila/ift6759/projects/project1/evaluation.md

 the list of timestamps to generate predictions for, you can only ever use imagery that comes **before (or exactly at)** each of the timestamps.
 We will be heavily penalizing teams that do not respect this rule in their final submission, and we already have scripts in place to detect this.
-If you are unsure about this rule, you can ask a TA for clarifications.
+If you are unsure about this rule, you can ask a TA for clarification.

 A configuration dictionary can optionally be used to provide (and keep track of) external hyperparameters for your pipeline's constructor.
 If required, your final submission should include a JSON file named